 Where can I get work experience?

-Major employers in the property and construction sector often advertise industry placements and summer internships on their websites.
+Major employers in the sector often advertise industry work placements, summer internships and insight days on their websites.

-You should check whether you're eligible as construction internships are sometimes restricted to penultimate-year students, or those studying a degree accredited by a professional body, such as the Royal Institution of Chartered Surveyors (RICS).
+You should check whether you're eligible, as some construction internships are restricted to penultimate-year university students, or those studying a degree accredited by a professional body, such as the Royal Institution of Chartered Surveyors (RICS).

-Most employers are small and medium-sized enterprises (SMEs) that don't formally advertise opportunities.
+Most employers are small and medium-sized enterprises (SMEs) that don't formally advertise opportunities - see working for a small business.
 It's therefore likely you'll need to make a speculative application.

 Search for work experience in property and construction.